 A solution that would ensure you are getting pure water is to use a self-serve station at your local grocery store.

 But first!
 Test the TDS of a small sample.
 If the readings look good, you can fill up one of those huge reusable water jugs with a week’s worth of healthy drinking water.
-See this BPA Free 5 gallon Water Container Bottle made from PET Plastic (affiliate link).
+See this BPA Free 5 gallon Water Container Bottle made from PET Plastic (paid link).